aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 ## ** BP 1.13 Monitor and decommission idle EMR cluster **

 Decommission Amazon EMR clusters that are no longer required to lower cost.
 This can be achieved in two ways.
-You can use EMR’s “automatic termination policy”  starting 5.30.0 and 6.1.0 or, by monitoring the “isIdle” metric in cloudwatch and terminating yourself.
+You can use EMR’s automatic termination policy starting 5.30.0 and 6.1.0 or, by monitoring the `isIdle` metric in CloudWatch and terminating yourself.

 With EMR’s automatic termination policy feature, EMR continuously samples key metrics associated with the workloads running on the clusters, and auto-terminates when the cluster is idle.
 For more information on when a cluster is considered idle and considerations, see

 <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-auto-termination-policy.html>

-With EMR’s “isIdle” cloudwatch metric, EMR will emit 1 if no tasks are running and no jobs are running, and emit 0 otherwise.
+With EMR’s `isIdle` CloudWatch metric, EMR will emit 1 if no tasks are running and no jobs are running, and emit 0 otherwise.
 This value is checked at five-minute intervals and a value of 1 indicates only that the cluster was idle when checked, not that it was idle for the entire five minutes.
 You can set an alarm to fire when the cluster has been idle for a given period of time, such as thirty minutes.
-Non-YARN based applications such as Presto, Trino, or HBase are not considered with the “IsIdle” Metrics
+Non-YARN based applications such as Presto, Trino, or HBase are not considered with `isIdle` metrics.

 For a sample solution of this approach, see